|

 not uphold excessive chewing.

-should not be allowed to roam around feely.
-They are very curious,
+conures should not be allowed to roam around feely.
+They are very

-and because of this, it often gets them into trouble.
-All free
+curious, and because of this, it often gets them into trouble.

-roaming should be supervised.
-A Dusky Conure who is not supervised
+All free roaming should be supervised.
+A Dusky Conure who is not

 The cage

-be large enough to allow the conure to hang upside down, swing from
+to be large enough to allow the conure to hang upside down, swing

-side to side, or flap its wings without the sides touching the
+from side to side, or flap its wings without the sides touching

 Noise:

-no different and will continue this trait.
-Dusky Conures can be
+is no different and will continue this trait.
+Dusky Conures can

-expected to scream during early morning, noon, and before sunset.
+be expected to scream during early morning, noon, and before

-It is not uncommon for them to scream to make you aware of their
+sunset.
+It is not uncommon for them to scream to make you aware

-presence.
-Using proper training techniques can greatly reduce this
+of their presence.
+Using proper training techniques can greatly

 Tricks: